Community Youth Advocate (CYA)

-The Court Youth Advocate (CYA) Program provides youth in La Porte County with volunteer-based advocacy towards successful probation completion.
-CYA’s continued mentoring involvement fosters academic and healthy lifestyle choices.
+The Community Youth Advocate (CYA) Program provides youth in La Porte County volunteer-based mentoring and advocacy that fosters positive academic and personal growth.

 About The Program

-The Court Youth Advocate (CYA) Program seeks to reach youth struggling with behaviors interfering with positive personal and academic progress.
-Our one-on-one mentoring and advocacy intervention works to impact teens involved in probation, alternative education programming or as a community based support to those who are in school or court referred.
-Our approach guides youth to find their strengths and acts as an additional support to promote better choices.
+The Community youth Advocate (CYA) Program seeks to reach youth who are struggling to make positive personal and academic progress.
+Our one-on-one mentoring and advocacy interventions works to impact teens involved in various segments of our programming which includes referrals from schools, court, and social service agencies.
+Our community-based approach guides youth to find their strengths and acts as additional support to promote better choices and build their individual path to success.

-With qualified and trained volunteers available to mentor and advocate for these adolescents, we can impact their choices and assist in their academic success and positive personal development.
-No experience is needed; however successful volunteers 21 years and older will complete a screening process beginning with an application.
-Comprehensive training will include understanding our juvenile justice system and the alternate interventions we work within, trauma-informed care basics, program policies and procedures, juvenile services center tour as well as court observation.
-Additional training opportunities will be available as pertinent workshop topics are announced.
+With qualified and trained volunteers available to mentor and advocate for these youth, we can impact their choices and assist in their academic success and positive personal development.
+No experience is necessary; however, successful volunteers 21 years and older will complete a screening process beginning with an application.
+Comprehensive training will include understanding the various segments of programming we work in and how to mentor within those areas; trauma-informed care and social emotional learning basics, juvenile services center tour, youth assignment protocol as well as interaction record keeping.
+Other relevant training opportunities are offered as ongoing support for the work we do.

 Why We Need You

-Every day, there are many adolescents who wish there was someone who they could talk to and express their concerns; someone who represents and listens to their feelings without bias; a positive role model to look up to and interact with.
-A CYA is that person who listens, understands and represents the best interest of the youth.
-Volunteers are needed who have experiences to share and time to give to a youth in need.
-Whether it is tutoring, sharing a movie, a game of bowling or just a quick phone call, the impact on a teen can be huge.
-Our volunteers have diversified backgrounds, experience and cultural differences.
-CYA has many flexible opportunities to use your talents to assist our community youth!
+There are many teens who wish there was someone who they could talk to and express their concerns; someone who listens to their feelings without bias; a positive role model to look up to and interact with.
+A CYA mentor is just that person; someone who listens, understands and advocates for the best interest of their youth in need.
+Whether it is tutoring, sharing a movie, a game or just a quick phone call or text, the impact on a teen can be huge.
+Our volunteers come from diverse backgrounds, experiences and cultures.
+Being a CYA offers many flexible opportunities to use your time and talents to assist a youth who needs you.

 How To Get Started